 This question is a tough one, as it’s hard to to find a sensible answer to this question.
 It’s almost impossible to count the total number of words in French language.
 Think of it this way: what actually counts as a word?
 Take the word boule for example.
 It means ball.
 But it may also mean eggs (plural).
 Now, does this count as one word or two?
 In Belgium, the word boule is also used for a round sweet.
 So, that would be three different meanings for one word.

 It’s also not always easy to decide what counts as ‘French’, either.
 Medical terms are often borrowed from the Latin language, as are some legal and scientific terms.
+Do you add latin expressions to the number of words in French language or not?
 And what about slang words, and especially slang used in modern online communication?
 These change quite rapidly.
 Once they are used by a large part of the French online community, should you include them into the total number?
 And do you count abbreviations?
 LOL and ROFL, anyone?

 The current edition of the DICTIONNAIRE DE FRANÇAIS published by the French publishing house Larousse, which specializes in reference books , contains full entries for about 135,000 words in current use.